 Planning for your loved one’s future security after you’re gone is hard enough.
 But when you have a family member that has special needs, chances are you have many concerns.
-Who will be there to take care of him/her after you pass away?
+Who will be there to take care of them after you pass away?
 How will your loved one’s needs be met?
 At Martin Heller Potempa & Sheppard, PLLC, we understand the anxiety you are feeling.
-Our experienced Nashville special needs trust lawyers are ready to help you create a special needs trust for your loved one to help secure his/her future.
+Our experienced Nashville special needs trust lawyers are ready to help you create a special needs trust for your loved one to help secure their future.

 What is a Special Needs Trust?